-If you are trying to find a place to harvest trophy whitetail deer, public land deer hunting may be the way to go for you.
+If you are trying to find a place to harvest trophy whitetail deer.
+Public land deer hunting may be the way to go for you.

-Some places are not hunted that much, and have some very large bucks roaming around on them.
+Some places are not hunted that much.
+And have some very large bucks roaming around on them.
 If you do your homework, you can find some great places to find a big boy, that nobody else hunts.

 I harvested a big 9-pointer that hangs in my living room on Flint River Wildlife Management Area.
-I did my homework, and got drawn for a quota hunt, and did the scouting, and harvested my biggest buck of my 27 years of hunting.
+I did my homework, and got drawn for a quota hunt.
+Did the scouting, and harvested my biggest buck of my 27 years of hunting.
 Some of the places are hard to get drawn for, but may well be worth the wait.
 It took me three years to be drawn for the hunt on Flint River Wildlife Management Area.
 But I am so glad that I was patient, and persistent, and eventually got drawn.
 What a great place to hunt big bodied, big racked whitetails.

-I have had the chance to hunt different whitetail habitats and see a lot of different parts of the state of Georgia, thanks to public land deer hunting.
+I have had the chance to hunt different whitetail habitats and see a lot of different parts of the state of Georgia.
+Thanks to public land deer hunting.
 Without these places, I wouldn’t have been able to hunt along the Flint River in south Georgia.
 Or the Piedmont region with the rolling hardwood ridges, without paying a pretty penny to do so.

 I am facing the possibility of transferring out of my home state with my job.
 You can bet if I do, I will definitely checkout some of the different deer hunting opportunities to hunt big bucks on the states different areas open to the public.